rails/rails/guides/source/active_record_callbacks.md

 the exception will bubble up and any remaining `after_commit` or `after_rollback` methods will _not_ be executed.
-As such, if your callback code could raise an exception, you'll need to rescue it and handle it within the callback in order to allow other callbacks to run.

-WARNING.
-The code executed within `after_commit` or `after_rollback` callbacks is itself not enclosed within a transaction.

-WARNING.
-In the context of a single transaction, if you interact with multiple loaded objects that represent the same record in the database, there's a crucial behavior in the `after_commit` and `after_rollback` callbacks to note.
+As such, if your callback code could raise an exception, you'll need to rescue it and handle it within the callback in order to allow other callbacks to run. <br><br> `after_commit` makes very different guarantees than `after_save`, `after_update`, and `after_destroy`.
+For example, if an exception occurs in an `after_save` the transaction will be rolled back and the data will not be persisted.
+However, anything that happens `after_commit` can guarantee the transaction has already been completed and the data was persisted to the database.
+More on [transactional callbacks](#transaction-callbacks) below. <br><br> In the context of a single transaction, if you interact with multiple loaded objects that represent the same record in the database, there's a crucial behavior in the `after_commit` and `after_rollback` callbacks to note.
 These callbacks are triggered only for the first object of the specific record that changes within the transaction.
 Other loaded objects, despite representing the same database record, will not have their respective `after_commit` or `after_rollback` callbacks triggered.
 This nuanced behavior is particularly impactful in scenarios where you expect independent callback execution for each object associated with the same database record.
-It can influence the flow and predictability of callback sequences, leading to potential inconsistencies in application logic following the transaction.
+It can influence the flow and predictability of callback sequences, leading to potential inconsistencies in application logic following the transaction.<br><br>Also note that the code executed within `after_commit` or `after_rollback` callbacks is itself not enclosed within a transaction.

-WARNING. `after_commit` makes very different guarantees than `after_save`, `after_update`, and `after_destroy`.
-For example, if an exception occurs in an `after_save` the transaction will be rolled back and the data will not be persisted.
-However, anything that happens `after_commit` can guarantee the transaction has already been completed and the data was persisted to the database.
-More on [transactional callbacks](#transaction-callbacks) below.

 ### Aliases for `after_commit`